2024-01-13 13.53.00.jpg

 Go everywhere—prioritizing “social-first” activations and reimagining creator partnerships

 By now, most elected officials and politicians understand the power of working with content creators and influencers to get their message across.
 Sec.
 Pete wanted us to be creative, thoughtful, and open to taking risks to reach new people.
-People did not expect to see the Secretary of Transportation on a hip-hop podcast, but that’s exactly why I pitched it when we were trying to raise awareness about our investments in the Second Ave.
+People did not expect to see the Secretary of Transportation on a hip-hop podcast, but that’s exactly why I pitched it when we were trying to raise awareness about our investments in Second Ave.
 Subway.

 Commissioned Jackson, MS photographer Justin Hardiman to document Sec.
 Pete’s trip to Jackson.